seqeralabs/nf-training-intro/docs/part1-cli.md

 2. Use `montage` again to combine all of the individual collages into a meta-collage called `collage_all.png`!

     ```bash
-    montage -geometry +0+0 -tile 1x collages/* collage_all.png
+    montage -geometry +10+10 -quality 05 -background "#ffbe76" -border 5 -bordercolor "#f0932b" collages/* collage_all.png
     ```

-    The `-geometry +0+0` parameter will ensure there is no spacing between the collages, and the `-tile 1x` parameter will ensure the images are arranged in a single row of uniform size.
+    The `-geometry +10+10` parameter will give us 10px spacing between the collages, the `-quality 05` parameter will compress our final image, and the `-background`, `-border`, and `-bordercolor` parameters add a little colour to the final image.

     You can download that final image from the GitPod user interface by right clicking on the `collage_all.png` and clicking 'Download'.